s-gahlouzi/devops-training/documentation/swarm.md

 - **Desired state reconciliation:** The swarm manager constantly monitors the cluster's actual state and works to match it to the declared desired state.
 For example, if a node hosting containers fails, the manager automatically replaces the lost containers.

-### Feature limitations

-- **Fewer advanced features:** Compared to the industry-leading Kubernetes, Docker Swarm lacks many advanced features.
-It has fewer automation capabilities and doesn't offer sophisticated options for networking, security, or deployment strategies.

-- **No automated scaling:** Docker Swarm does not include a built-in horizontal pod autoscaler to automatically adjust the number of replicas based on metrics like CPU usage.
-Scaling must be performed manually.

-- **Basic monitoring and logging:** Swarm provides only basic server logs and event tools.
-For comprehensive monitoring and logging, you must integrate third-party tools, unlike Kubernetes, which offers these features out-of-the-box.

-- **Less robust fault tolerance:** While Swarm offers high availability, its self-healing and resilience capabilities are not as advanced as those in Kubernetes

-- **Not ideal for large-scale deployments:** Docker Swarm can struggle with very large and complex workloads involving thousands of containers.
-While it is suitable for medium-sized applications, it cannot compete with Kubernetes' ability to manage enterprise-level infrastructure.
-The maximum recommended number of manager nodes is also limited to seven, which may not be sufficient for very large environments.

-- **Uncertain future:** The ecosystem around Docker Swarm is smaller than Kubernetes, and Docker itself has shifted its focus.
-Docker, Inc. now recommends Kubernetes for most production environments, which has led to less active development of Swarm in recent years

 ### Docker Swarm vs Docker Compose:

 - **Docker Compose:** is suitable for scaling on a single host, primarily for development and testing environments.